iksaku/laravel-alpine-images/README.md

 When using this method, Fly will spawn a _temporary_ (or _ephemeral_) virtual machine with access to your app's environment to execute this script, and later on, it will destroy such VM and queue another VM to take over the given environment.
-This means that any file-based changes done while executing the `release_command` will not be persisted, so only things that rely on pinging other services, like Database migrations, will persist.
+This means that any file-based changes done while executing the `release_command` will not be persisted, so only procedures that ping other services not in the VM, like Database migrations, will persist.

 Use the above mentioned `.deploy` directory if you are planning to execute commands like `artisan storage:link` or `artisan optimize`.